West Mesquite High School

 West Mesquite High School is a high school in Mesquite, Texas, United States.
 The school, which serves grades 9 through 12, is a part of the Mesquite Independent School District.

 The school serves the western portion of Mesquite and most of the MISD portion of Balch Springs.
 The school mascot is the Wrangler.
 The school is located near the Mesquite Championship Rodeo at the Mesquite Arena, and was built on land once owned by the Rodeo.

 Memorial Stadium, is on campus along with the Mesquite Tower which broadcasts the school district's own radio station, KEOM.

 Athletics

 West Mesquite High School currently participates as a UIL 5A (AAAAA) school in Football, Basketball, Tennis, Outdoor Track and Field, Cross Country, Golf, Soccer, Volleyball, Baseball, Softball, and Swimming.

 Football

 1992:The first winning season in WMHS history.

 1994: WMHS finished 8-2 but missed the playoffs.

-1995: WMHS wins their first district championship in high school football.
+1995: WMHS wins its first district championship in high school football.
 The Wranglers finished the regular season a perfect 10–0, 5–0.
 Bi-District: Lost to Tyler Chapel Hill 35–15 in their first ever play off game.

 1996: WM finished in a three-way tie for first place in district 12-4A with Greenville and Terrell.
 10–2, 4–1.
 Bi-District: WM 40, WT White 0.
 Area: Grapevine 42, WM 13.

-From 1994 to 1996 the WM Wranglers compiled a 28–5 record under Head Coach Gary Johnson.
+From 1994 to 1996, the WM Wranglers compiled a 28–5 record under Head Coach Gary Johnson.